 This course provides the student with additional advanced projects within the context of a major theme.
 A personal style is encouraged.
 The student is directed to develop his/her own structure for semester work.
 Meets six hours weekly.
-Prerequisites: ART 130, ART 240, ART 340, and RAC (Review of Artistic Competencies) portfolio review
+Special Fee applies.
+Prerequisites: ART 340 and RAC (Review of Artistic Competencies) portfolio review or instructor's permission